 3Then the chief priests and the elders of the Peoplea were gathered together in the courtyard of the high priest, the one called Caiaphas,

-4and they plotted together in order to arrest Jesus by stealth, and then kill him.
+4and they plotted together in order to arrest Jesus in a crafty way, and then kill him.

-5But they were saying, “Not during the feast, lest a riot occur among the People.”
+5But they were saying, “Not during the feast, otherwise a riot would occur among the People.”

-7a woman came to him, having an alabaster flask of very costly perfume, and she poured it on his head as he was reclining to eat.
+7a woman came to him with an alabaster flask of very costly perfume, and she poured it on his head as he was reclining to eat.

 8But when they saw this, the disciples became angry, saying, “Why this waste?